gamernetwork/gastatsdash/docs/analytics_service.rst

 Youtube Analytics
 -----------------

 We have set up access to the Youtube Analytics and Reporting API using OAuth 2.0.
-You will need to do this as well, following :ref:`these steps <oauth_account>` or for more info go `here <https://developers.google.com/youtube/reporting/guides/authorization>`_ or `here <https://developers.google.com/api-client-library/python/guide/aaa_oauth>`_.
+You will need to do this as well, following :ref:`these steps <oauth_account>` or for more info go to the `youtube implementation <https://developers.google.com/youtube/reporting/guides/authorization>`_ or the `google python API client implementation <https://developers.google.com/api-client-library/python/guide/aaa_oauth>`_.

 You must have a content owner ID as this is how the analytics queries are set up.

 Using this tool works best for content owners with multiple channels.

-Data Check
+The analytics class has one main function to run a query, rollup the date from same-channel IDs and get specific values like your content owner ID, video names or realtime channel statistics.

-To check if data is available we query for views on the period end date.
+It also has a function that checks the data availability which queries to get views on the period end date.
 If no results are returned then the data is not ready yet.

 Adding a new service